Can’t Pay Your IRS Tax Bill? You May Qualify for (Currently Not Collectible) CNC Status.

 If you cannot pay anything toward your tax debt, the tax lawyers at our firm can negotiate with the IRS on your behalf for “Currently Not Collectible” status (CNC) as a form of debt relief.
 There is no IRS collection activity for any case in Currently Not Collectible status.
 That means that IRS seeks $0 for the past taxes owed, except that IRS can keep any refunds due from annual tax returns until the tax debt expires.
 In many cases, the $0 per month payment of CNC will provide the best relief to a client.

-Experienced Tax Defense
+Experienced IRS Tax Defense

 Atlanta, Georgia, tax lawyer Cal Bomar has handled tax problems from both sides of the table.
 His prior work with the IRS informs his tax defense practice today, allowing him to argue persuasively on behalf of his clients in civil tax matters involving the inability to pay back taxes.
 Contact an Atlanta tax attorney to schedule a consultation.

-What Will Happen After You Receive Currently Not Collectible Status?
+What Happens After You Receive CNC Status?